 Everyone knows that June is a popular month for weddings, but did you know that long before the big day, and before the engagement, many couples are exchanging promise rings to signify their commitment?

 Sometimes called a pre-engagement ring or a commitment ring, the promise ring is fast becoming a popular pre-matrimonial trend.

-According to wedding planning authority The Knot, the rise of the promise ring has paralleled the growing trend for couples to live together or marry later in life.
+According to wedding authority The Knot, the rise of the promise ring has paralleled the growing trend for couples to live together or marry later in life.